-- If you have high blood pressure you may need to take medications to help lower your blood pressure.
+- If you have high blood pressure, you may need to take medications to help lower your blood pressure.
 People with hypertension who take blood pressure medications daily are less likely to have a heart attack or stroke.
-It's important to take your medication exactly as prescribed by your doctor. - Quitting smoking will help lower your blood pressure.
+It's important to take your medication exactly as prescribed by your doctor. - Quitting smoking will also lower your risk of heart attack and stroke.
 It is the single most important change you can make to improve your health and feel better. - Enjoy regular physical activity for 30 to 60 minutes most days of the week. - Maintain a healthy weight.
-If you are not at a healthy weight, losing 5 to 10 percent of your body weight by eating less fat and smaller portions can help reduce your risk.
+If you are not at a healthy weight, losing 5 to 10 percent of your body weight by eating less fat and smaller portions can help reduce your risk. - Manage your stress.

-healthy living

-High Blood Pressure?
-Here's what you can do

-- Manage your stress.
 Reducing your stress can help you make (and maintain) other lifestyle changes that can help you lower your risk of heart disease.
-Choose a stressreducing activity that you think you would enjoy, such as walking, dancing, Tai Chi, Yoga, or meditation. - Make smart food choices, including whole grains, vegetables, fruits, low-fat or nonfat milk products, lean meat, and beans. - Limit salt (sodium) to 2300 mg per day.
-Read food labels to select foods lower in sodium. - Limit alcohol to one drink per day if you are a woman and no more than two drinks per day if you are a man. - 1 drink = 4-5 ounces of wine or 12 ounces of beer or $1^{1}/2$ ounces of liquor.
+Choose a stress-reducing activity that you think you would enjoy, such as walking, dancing, Tai Chi, yoga, or meditation.

+- Make smart food choices, including whole grains, vegetables, fruits, low-fat or nonfat milk products, lean meat, and beans. - Limit salt in your diet.
+Research has shown that limiting sodium is important for good health.
+Read food labels and try not to eat out more than once or twice a week.
+Current recommendations are to keep sodium intake to no more than 2,300 mg per day. - Limit alcohol to one drink per day if you are a woman and no more than two drinks per day if you are a man.

+1 drink = 4-5 ounces of wine or 12 ounces of beer or 11⁄2 ounces of liquor